aaronparker/aaronparker.github.io/_posts/2017-10-04-melbourne-cugc-october-2017-meetup.md

   - CUGC
   - myCUGC
 ---
-We&#8217;ve been busy planning our next CUGC meet-up for 2017, which will be on the 24th of October at the Telstra Conference Center at 242 Exhibition St. To attend the meet-up, ensure you&#8217;ve signed up at the MyCUGC.org site:&nbsp;[Melbourne Citrix User Group Local Meeting](https://www.mycugc.org/page/melbourne-oct24-2017Meeting)&nbsp;
+We&#8217;ve been busy planning our next CUGC meet-up for 2017, which will be on the 24th of October at the Telstra Conference Center at 242 Exhibition St. To attend the meet-up, ensure you&#8217;ve signed up at the MyCUGC.org site: [Melbourne Citrix User Group Local Meeting](https://www.mycugc.org/page/melbourne-oct24-2017Meeting)

 # Agenda